uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 The following differences to the standard C++ range algorithms apply:

+- Parallel range algorithms cannot be used in constant expressions.
 - The execution policy parameter is added.
 - Output data sequences are defined as ranges, not iterators.
 - Both input and output ranges must support random access.
 - For a given algorithm, at least one of the input ranges as well as the output range must be bounded.
 - ``for_each`` does not return its function object.

+Except for these differences, the signatures of parallel range algorithms correspond to the working draft of the next edition of the C++ standard (C++26).

 Whole Sequence Operations
 +++++++++++++++++++++++++